Country Call

 The following organisations are eligible for funding under the thematic selection procedure:

-- institutions in cooperation countries (including national implementing organisations accredited at international or multilateral organisations), and
+• institutions in partner countries (including national implementing organisations accredited at international or multilateral organisations), and

-Governments in cooperation countries are not eligible to apply for IKI funding.
+Governments in partner countries are not eligible to apply for IKI funding.

 Contact